 Cartagena, Colombia is such a beautiful, tropical city with so much to do, see and eat.
-If you’re looking to plan out your trip with the best that this city has to offer, read on for my guide on what to do and see in Cartagena7-day Cartagena, Colombia, complete with 7-day travel Itinerary of where to eat and drink, what day trips to take and which islands to visit.
+If you’re looking to plan out your trip with the best that this city has to offer, read on for my guide on what to do and see in Cartagena, complete with 7-day travel Itinerary of where to eat and drink, what day trips to take and which islands to visit.
 If you’re looking for a quick round-up, scroll to the bottom fo this post for a complete list of recommendations.

 Day 1: Cartagena

-There’s no better way to recover from a day of traveling than with a good cocktail and a strong espresso, and luckily for us, this was the best place to go for just that.
-Everything about this place was impressive; from the service to the presentation and the drinks themselves.
+There’s no better way to recover from a day of traveling than with a good cocktail and a strong espresso, and this is the best place to go for just that.
+Everything about El Baron was impressive; from the service to the presentation and the drinks themselves.
 Plus, it’s perfectly located in a square where you can really take in the sites and smells of the city.
 I highly recommend checking it out if you’re in Cartagena.

 Finish up your cocktails and walk along the city walls to familiarize yourself with the area.
-Now, when people say you can walk along the city walls they don’t actually mean to walk on the wall of the city; there are actually large pathways lining the walls so that you can easily walk around the entire walled city, without risking your life.
-We spent the afternoon exploring and scoping out a good spot to watch the sunset.
+Large pathways lining the walled city, the city walls are a great place to spend your afternoon exploring and scoping out a good spot to watch the sunset.

-Walking along the walls we stumbled upon Cafe del Mar which had come recommended in a lot of guides that I read prior to coming.
+Walking along the walls we stumbled upon Cafe del Mar which had come recommended by a number of guides.
 We ended up grabbing a table and a drink and taking in the beautiful sunset views.
 The place itself is by all means a tourist trap, but it’s something that I recommend checking out at least once while you’re there.